We are commited to

 Thus, Beta Capital ensures that within the scope of investment management and decision-making, the entire team and also the members of the Board of Directors responsible for investment decisions and risk management and control, take into account the sustainability factors enshrined in its policy.

-Beta Capital uses the definition of principle adverse sustainability impacts, as described in recital (20) of the SFDR, as being “those impacts of investment decisions and advice that result in negative effects on sustainability factors”, in which, sustainability factors sustainability are environmental, social and labour issues, respect for human rights, the fight against corruption and bribery, as defined in Article 2 (24) of the SFDR.
+Beta Capital uses the definition of principal adverse sustainability impacts, as described in recital (20) of the SFDR, as being “those impacts of investment decisions and advice that result in negative effects on sustainability factors”, in which, sustainability factors are environmental, social and labour issues, respect for human rights, the fight against corruption and bribery, as defined in Article 2 (24) of the SFDR.

 This report will be made in accordance with the Commission Delegated Regulation 2022/1288 of 06-04-2022 (RTS).
 Beta Capital will thus report all the mandatory indicators described in Table 1 of Annex I of the SFDR Regulatory Technical Standards; in addition Beta Capital will select at least one additional indicator among those described in Table 2 of Annex I, and one additional indicator among those described in Table 3 of Annex I additional indicators will be selected based on the probability of occurrence and severity of adverse impacts , taking into account the specific financial product.

-However, it is important to take into account and mention that this European legislation on sustainability is a recent and not stabilized reality, in accelerated evolution, so that in some cases, the measurement of the principle adverse impacts will be partially subjective and based on a qualitative assessment.
+However, it is important to take into account and mention that the European legislation on sustainability is a recent and not stabilized reality, in accelerated evolution, so that in some cases, the measurement of the principal adverse impacts will be partially subjective and based on a qualitative assessment.
 Beta Capital will seek to ensure accuracy by implementing internal and/or external reviews where appropriate, to reduce the margin of error and/or progressively increase confidence in the indicators.

 All functional areas of Beta Capital will guide their actions taking into account the sustainability principles established in this document, as well as acting in order to achieve the established objectives and priorities.

-The integration of sustainability risks considers the size, nature and scale of activities, and Beta Capital is committed to taking into account the principle adverse impacts of investment decisions and the sustainability factors on investment decisions.
+The integration of sustainability risks considers the size, nature and scale of activities, and Beta Capital is committed to taking into account the principal adverse impacts of investment decisions and the sustainability factors on investment decisions.

 For the purposes of investment decisions, follow-up and reporting, Beta Capital uses publicly available information and/or information collected from affiliated companies and is implementing an information collection system that allows it to have a set of indicators in terms of impact on the sustainability factors in the areas of action that it considers priorities.